knative/func/docs/guides/developers_tutorial.md

 Error: remover failed to delete the service: timeout: service 'fn-example-io' not ready after 30 seconds.
 ```

-If you do, just run `kn service list` to see if the function is still deployed.
+If you do, just run `func list` to see if the function is still deployed.
 It might just take a little time for it to be removed.

 Now, let's clean up the current directory.